-Most polyblend grouts come in a dry powder that you mix with water prior to application.
-They are suitable for most tile applications and clean up with water-before they set, that is.
+The majority of polyblend grouts come in a dry powder that you mix with water prior to application.
+They are suitable for most tile applications and clean up with water -- before they set, that is.
 As a cement-based mix, polyblend grout is easier to work with than epoxy grout, and because the recommended additives are already in the mix, you don't have to add liquid latex modifiers when mixing the grout, as you do with traditional grout formulations.

 Types of Polyblend Grout

 Polyblend grout comes in two basic types: sanded and non-sanded.
 Use sanded grout for grout joints that are 1/8-inch wide and wider.
 The sand helps resist cracking with wider joints.
 For joints smaller than 1/8-inch, use non-sanded grout.
 Manufacturers typically offer both sanded and non-sanded grouts in their full range of premixed colors.

 A proper mix is critical to the workability and long-term strength of polyblend grouts.
 Follow the manufacturer's instructions to the letter.
 As a general rule, mix grout in small batches (as much as you can apply in about half the working time of the product), using a small, clean bucket and a margin trowel (pros mix grout in larger quantities, using a drill and paddle mixer).
 Add the powder to the bucket first, then add about 3/4 of the recommended amount of water, and mix.
 Add more water in small increments, as needed, to achieve the desired consistency.